v-hearya/skype-docs/Skype/UCWA/TransportLibrary.md

  **Example**

-In the following example, the caller of the _startAutoDiscover_function shown here would supply values for the _domain_(such as contoso.com) and _container_(such as an DOM element on the page into which a cross-domain frame is injected), and the prefix (such as "https://lyncdiscoverinternal." or "https://lyncdiscover.").
+In the following example, the caller of the <em>startAutoDiscover_function shown here would supply values for the _domain</em>(such as contoso.com) and <em>container</em>(such as an DOM element on the page into which a cross-domain frame is injected), and the prefix (such as "<https://lyncdiscoverinternal>." or "<https://lyncdiscover>.").

 The _handleFrameLoad_callback is not shown.